wdporter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 4. The body is the ego’s home by its own election.
-²It is the only identification with which the ego feels safe, since the body’s vulnerability is its own best argument that you cannot be of God.
+It is the only identification with which the ego feels safe, since the body’s vulnerability is its own best argument that you cannot be of God.
-³This is the belief that the ego sponsors eagerly.
+This is the belief that the ego sponsors eagerly.
-⁴Yet the ego hates the body, because it cannot accept it as good enough to be its home.
+Yet the ego hates the body, because it cannot accept it as good enough to be its home.
-⁵Here is where the mind becomes actually dazed.
+Here is where the mind becomes actually dazed.
-⁶Being told by the ego that it is really part of the body and that the body is its protector, the mind is also told that the body cannot protect it.
+Being told by the ego that it is really part of the body and that the body is its protector, the mind is also told that the body cannot protect it.
-⁷Therefore, the mind asks, “Where can I go for protection?”, to which the ego replies, “Turn to me”.
+Therefore, the mind asks, “Where can I go for protection?”, to which the ego replies, “Turn to me”.
-⁸The mind, and not without cause, reminds the ego that it has itself insisted that it is identified with the body, so there is no point in turning to *it* for protection.
+The mind, and not without cause, reminds the ego that it has itself insisted that it is identified with the body, so there is no point in turning to *it* for protection.
-⁹The ego has no real answer to this because there is none, but it does have a typical solution.
+The ego has no real answer to this because there is none, but it does have a typical solution.
-¹⁰It obliterates the question from the mind’s awareness.
+It obliterates the question from the mind’s awareness.
-¹¹Once out of awareness the question can and does produce uneasiness, but it cannot be answered because it cannot be asked.
+Once out of awareness the question can and does produce uneasiness, but it cannot be answered because it cannot be asked.

 ::: details Expanded
 The body is the ego’s home by its [the-ego’s] own election.
-²It [the-body-is-the-ego’s-home] is the only identification with which [identification] the ego feels safe, since the body’s vulnerability is its [the-ego’s] own best argument that you cannot be of God.
+It [the-body-is-the-ego’s-home] is the only identification with which [identification] the ego feels safe, since the body’s vulnerability is its [the-ego’s] own best argument that you cannot be of God.
-³This [that you cannot be of God] is the belief that the ego sponsors eagerly.
+This [that you cannot be of God] is the belief that the ego sponsors eagerly.
-⁴Yet the ego hates the body, because it [the ego] cannot accept it [the body] as good enough to be its [the-ego’s] home.
+Yet the ego hates the body, because it [the ego] cannot accept it [the body] as good enough to be its [the-ego’s] home.
-⁵Here is where the mind becomes actually dazed.
+Here is where the mind becomes actually dazed.
-⁶Being told by the ego that it [the mind] is really part of the body and that the body is its [the mind’s] protector, the mind is also told that the body cannot protect it [the mind].
+Being told by the ego that it [the mind] is really part of the body and that the body is its [the mind’s] protector, the mind is also told that the body cannot protect it [the mind].
-⁷Therefore, the mind asks, “Where can I go for protection?”, to which [question] the ego replies, “Turn to me”.
+Therefore, the mind asks, “Where can I go for protection?”, to which [question] the ego replies, “Turn to me”.
-⁸The mind, and not without cause, reminds the ego that it [the ego] has itself [the-ego’s-self] insisted that it [the mind] is identified with the body, so there is no point in turning to *it* [*the mind*] for protection.
+The mind, and not without cause, reminds the ego that it [the ego] has itself [the-ego’s-self] insisted that it [the mind] is identified with the body, so there is no point in turning to *it* [*the mind*] for protection.
-⁹The ego has no real answer to this [reminder] because there is none [answer], but it [the ego] does have a typical solution.
+The ego has no real answer to this [reminder] because there is none [answer], but it [the ego] does have a typical solution.
-¹⁰It [the ego] obliterates the question from the mind’s awareness.
+It [the ego] obliterates the question from the mind’s awareness.
-¹¹Once out of awareness the question can and does produce uneasiness, but it [the question] cannot be answered because it [the question] cannot be asked.
+Once out of awareness the question can and does produce uneasiness, but it [the question] cannot be answered because it [the question] cannot be asked.
 :::

 ::: details Substituted
 The body is the ego’s home by the-ego’s own election.
-²The-body-is-the-ego’s-home is the only identification, with identification the ego feels safe, since the body’s vulnerability is the-ego’s own best argument that you cannot be of God.
+The-body-is-the-ego’s-home is the only identification, with identification the ego feels safe, since the body’s vulnerability is the-ego’s own best argument that you cannot be of God.
-³That you cannot be of God is the belief that the ego sponsors eagerly.
+That you cannot be of God is the belief that the ego sponsors eagerly.
-⁴Yet the ego hates the body, because the ego cannot accept the body as good enough to be the-ego’s home.
+Yet the ego hates the body, because the ego cannot accept the body as good enough to be the-ego’s home.
-⁵Here is where the mind becomes actually dazed.
+Here is where the mind becomes actually dazed.
-⁶Being told by the ego that the mind is really part of the body and that the body is the mind’s protector, the mind is also told that the body cannot protect the mind.
+Being told by the ego that the mind is really part of the body and that the body is the mind’s protector, the mind is also told that the body cannot protect the mind.
-⁷Therefore, the mind asks, “Where can I go for protection?”, to question the ego replies, “Turn to me”.
+Therefore, the mind asks, “Where can I go for protection?”, to question the ego replies, “Turn to me”.
-⁸The mind, and not without cause, reminds the ego that the ego’s-self insisted that the mind is identified with the body, so there is no point in turning to *the mind* for protection.
+The mind, and not without cause, reminds the ego that the ego’s-self insisted that the mind is identified with the body, so there is no point in turning to *the mind* for protection.
-⁹The ego has no real answer to this reminder because there is no answer, but the ego does have a typical solution.
+The ego has no real answer to this reminder because there is no answer, but the ego does have a typical solution.
-¹⁰The ego obliterates the question from the mind’s awareness.
+The ego obliterates the question from the mind’s awareness.
-¹¹Once out of awareness the question can and does produce uneasiness, but the question cannot be answered because the question cannot be asked.
+Once out of awareness the question can and does produce uneasiness, but the question cannot be answered because the question cannot be asked.
 :::

 ::: details Simplified